YARROW ESSENTIAL OIL

 Size: 5 ml.
 Violet glass bottle

 Method: Steam distilled from certified organic flowers and aerial parts

 NOTE: Shipping fee's will be invoiced separately

-Yarrow essential oil has a surprisingly sweet, fruity aroma that is very enjoyable.
-When inhaled, it helps one open to cosmic energy and awareness, making it a good preparation for shamanic journeying, energy healing, or spiritual work.
+When inhaled, Yarrow helps open one up to cosmic energy and expanded awareness, making it a good preparation for energy healing, shamanic journeying, or spiritual work.

 It balances and supports the intuition and enhances a positive dream state.
 It is a wonderful addition to sprays or diffuser blends for children who experience bad dreams.
 It can be diffused, or sprayed in the air above their pillow as they go to bed.

 • Analgesic • Anti-allergic • Anti-cancer • Anti-cattarh • Anti-inflammatory • Anti-microbial • Anti-pyretic • Anti-phlogistic • Anti-rheumatic • Anti-septic • Anti-spasmodic • Astringent • Carminative • Cholagogue • Cholaretic • Cicatrizant • Detoxifer: drugs or alcohol, blood • Diaphoretic • Diuretic • Emollient • Expectorant • Emmenagogue • Febrifuge • Hemostatic • Hypotensive • Laxative, mild • Stimulant • Tonic: vascular • Vulnerary

 Heart Note: Sweet, fruity, herbaceous, warm, woody notes

 Base Note: Fruity, herbaceous, woody notes

 In natural perfumery it is used in herbal blends, sacred perfumes, literary perfumes, herbal perfumes, and modern floral perfumes.